l-aldarondo/Cryptocurrencies/README.md

 <br/>

-* A new DataFrame is created with the same index as the crypto_df DataFrame and has the following columns: Algorithm, ProofType, TotalCoinsMined,

-* TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class
+* A new DataFrame is created with the same index as the crypto_df DataFrame and has the following columns: Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class.

 ![clustered_df](./Images/clustered_df.png)